amoghyermalkar123/y-zig/README.md

       - only accept allocators and not other heap based structures in all init's
       - can we make the tests look a bit cleaner?
       - pondering a replay/ snapshot system
+  [] state vector difference, only applying delta of changes
+    - figure out how yjs calculates the difference (should simply be a vector subtraction)
+    - pseudo code for diff logic
+    - implement the diff logic
+    - happy flow test
+    - rest of the test cases